shaemclaughlin/NucleotideGPT/README.md

 ### Model Comparisons
 To compare Nucleotide GPT with other published genomic language models, we provide a Google Colab notebook for benchmarking baseline models on the same Genomic Benchmarks tasks.

 Running comparisons:
 1. Open benchmarking.ipynb in Google Colab
 2. Set runtime to GPU
 3. Update the BUCKET_NAME variable with your GCS bucket
 4. Run all cells

 This notebook benchmarks:
 - DNABERT (6-mer tokenization)
 - HyenaDNA (character-level, long-context)
 - Nucleotide Transformer (500M parameter model)

 These models require PyTorch and GPU, unlike Nucleotide GPT which uses JAX/TPU.

+**Contact Details:**
+If you have any questions or issues with this code, please contact me at shae.m.mclaughlin@gmail.com.